dannynelson/guitar-quest/README.md

   - eventually the email should look like pivotat, meetup, or facebook
   - https://sendgrid.com/docs/User_Guide/Legacy_Features/Marketing_Emails/sender_address.html
 - is professional account the right name?
+- add accents to composer names.
+Are accents searchable in the same way?

 - ng-disabled on payments for after submitting
 - password reset email